What This Article Covers

 - Does SAP Have the Advantage it Says it Does Against All Other Databases?

-- The Issue of Transparency on Database Speed Testing
+- The Great Database Speed Debate

-- Is Oracle Monkeying with S/4 Certification?
+- Is Oracle Monkeying with the S/4 Certification?

-- Mode Switching in Oracle 12c
+- The Mode Switching of Oracle 12c a New Wrinkle in HANA vs Oracle

 - How the Capabilities of Oracle 12c Change the Conversation on SAP HANA